Mollayo/ArduinoSerialPackets/README.md

 # ArduinoSerialPackets
-A library for sending/receiving packets over serial connection with CRC and ACK
+A library for sending/receiving packets over serial connection with CRC and ACK.